Why Design Matters

 “No, I try to solve real problems.
 Out-of-fashion kitchens aren’t usually among them.”

 Some examples?
 Trying to get a volatile anaesthetic from one vessel to the next without spilling a drop or emitting any vapors, or being used for the wrong administration.
 Or trying to make an endotracheal blade that is softer on the pharynx, makes it easier to find the trachea and epiglottis, is ergonomically superior, and doesn’t chip teeth.
 Or trying to make the installation and handling of a static discharge tail easier to do, high up in a cold wind-turbine.
-Or even how to make an inner-city hospital stay relevant as a training center, and increase its interactions with the surrounding community to actually promote health and commerce instead of just being a tiring depot for the injured and sick.
+Or even how to make an inner-city hospital stay relevant as a training center, increasing its interactions with the surrounding community to actually promote health and commerce instead of just being a tiring depot for the injured and sick.
 How do you increase the mobility of old persons during the winter instead of shutting them in and shutting them down?
 How do you hold sternums together after they have been cut down the middle?
 Those are some of the real problems I think about and work on.

 Design is hugely important!
 Gosh, I’ve written all the above and I haven’t even mentioned the article that I just found in an old Canadian Business magazine from 2016.
 Firstly, the article is kind of nice to see in a Canadian magazine since, as I have just detailed, design in Canada usually means household decor and clothes.
 If you’re unfamiliar with the subject they cover a few of the usual bases, like DMI’s design index outperforming the S&P 500 by 219%, the C-suite discussion about executives thinking that design is just a tool to make things look good, etc. As an article, it would be nice to really dive in there and find the ingenuity - find what makes problem solving so valuable.
 This country is so full of challenges and problems, which to a Designer aren’t scary or daunting.
 They’re exciting.
 They are the raw materials for Designers; the ore from which great solutions are refined.
 The University of Toronto’s Rotman School of Management, arguably the best business school in the country, are even enormous proponents of design in business, publishing whole anthologies on the subject.
 Britain devotes enormous resources to Design, all advocated for by the UK Design Council, which covers everything from craft to video games to intellectual property.
 They even regularly tabulate its value to the UK economy: £85.2 billion or 7% of the UK’s gross value added (GVA) in 2016.
 Don’t quote me here (because I can’t remember where I read it and can’t find the original source) but I think that’s more than the entire UK financial sector.
 If true, then solving problems and making things makes the UK more money than actually making money.
-Britain is a Design nation, even their government websites are designed for accessibility, consistency and readability.
+Britain is a Design nation, even the British government websites are designed for accessibility, consistency and readability.

 The design economy generated £85.2bn in gross value added (GVA) to the UK in 2016.
 This is equivalent to 7% of UK GVA.